 The wool cover

 The wool cover prevents moisture from escaping.
-However, the right absorbent materials are just as important as a well-fitting cover.
-In the following, three important systems are briefly explained that can be combined with wool covers from Jovoh Design: Inlay & booster, prefold, and muslin nappy.
+However, the right type and number of absorbent inserts are just as important as a well-fitting cover.
+In the following, three important systems are briefly explained that can be combined with wool covers from Jovoh: Folding inserts and boosters, prefold, and muslin nappy.

 Insert & booster

-Prefolds are cloths of cotton fabric that are multilayered in the middle (where most absorption is needed) and single layered at the sites.
-They are folded around the child like a nappy and are held together with a nappy clip (see foto).
-They are especially suitable for baby’s but are also available in larger sizes.
-When the child grows up the prefolds can be folded and used as a classical inlay (see “Inlay & booster”).
-In this way, they will accompany you for a long time until your child is potty trained.
+A prefold is a cloth of organic cotton fabric that is multilayered in the middle (where most absorption is needed) and single layered at the sites.
+It is folded around the child like a nappy and are held together with a nappy fastener (see foto).
+A prefold is especially suitable for babies.
+When the child grows up the prefold can be folded and directly be put in the cover.
+This way, it will accompany you for a long time until your child is potty trained.
+Prefold “Lottje” is available in two sizes: small (for newborns) and large.
+Due to its wide wings that are made from soft muslin fabric it’s easy to fold around the child.
+A core of organic cotton and hemp ensures high absorbency.

 Muslin nappies are folded in such a way that they become multilayered in the middle (where most absorption is needed) and single layered at the sites.
-They are folded around the child like a nappy and are held together with a nappy clip (see foto).
-This is basically the old fashioned way of swaddling.
-They are especially suitable for newborns and baby’s because they keep the thin poep inside the cloth.
-Muslin nappies can also be folded and used as a classical inlay.
+They are folded around the child like a nappy and are held together with a nappy fastener.
+This is basically the old-fashioned way of swaddling.
+They are especially suitable for newborns and baby’s because they keep the thin faeces inside the cloth.
+Muslin nappies can also be folded and used as an insert that is directly placed in the cover.
 In this way, they will accompany you until your child is potty trained.
-Muslin nappies are the cheapest option of absorbing materials.